Lambeth Palace

 Lambeth Palace is the official London residence of the Archbishop of Canterbury.
 It is situated in north Lambeth, London, on the south bank of the River Thames, 400 yd south-east of the Palace of Westminster, which houses Parliament, on the opposite bank.

+Close to Westminster and the City, the estate was first acquired by the archbishopric for the archbishop (who also has a residence at Old Palace, Canterbury) around 1200.